Lithuanians ditch government in austerity thumbs-down

 “What kind of crisis management are we talking about?” asked Alfonsus Spudys, 78, after he voted on Sunday in the capital, Vilnius.
 “They scythed people down ... and now they are saying they handled the crisis really well.”

-Votes counted from about three-quarters of districts showed the opposition Labour Party had 21 percent, followed by its likely coalition partner the Social Democrats, with 19 percent.
+With votes counted from about three-quarters of Lithuania’s districts, the opposition Labour Party had 21 percent, followed by its likely coalition partner the Social Democrats, with 19 percent.

 The prime minister’s Homeland Union had 13 percent.